The Bankrate promise

-Pharmacy school can open a world of opportunities, but pharmacy school debt is no joke.
-According to a July 2020 report by the American Association of Colleges of Pharmacy (AACP), student loans for pharmacists amount to an average of $179,514.
+Attending pharmacy school can lead to a lucrative career filled with many job options.
+But the cost of pharmacy school is no joke.
+According to a 2022 report from the American Association of Colleges of Pharmacy (AACP), student loans for pharmacists amount to an average of $170,444.

 What is the average pharmacy school debt?

-In its survey of pharmacy school graduates, the AACP found that roughly 85 percent of PharmD degree holders had to borrow money to get through school.
-In 2020, the average pharmacy school debt sits at $179,514.
-That’s an increase of $30,194, or just over 20 percent, from the average in 2015.
+In its survey of pharmacy school graduates, the AACP found that roughly 83.8 percent of PharmD degree holders had to borrow money to get through school.
+In 2022, the average pharmacy school debt sits at $170,444.

 What are the average interest rates on pharmacy school student loans?

 The interest rates on your pharmacy school debt can vary depending on the type of student loans you have and when you applied for them.
-While federal student loan interest rates are standardized — everyone who qualifies gets the same terms — rates are updated once a year and vary based on loan type.
+While federal student loan interest rates are standardized — everyone who qualifies gets the same terms — rates are updated yearly and vary based on loan type.

 |School Year||Direct Loans for Undergraduate Students||Direct Loans for Graduate and Professional Students||Direct PLUS Loans for Parents and Graduate and Professional Students|